Mortgage Payoff Calculator – See How Extra Payments Cut Your Loan Term

 • High-Interest Debt: Pay off credit cards and other high-rate debt first

-• Investment Opportunities: Compare mortgage rate vs. potential investment returns
+• Investment Opportunities: Compare your mortgage rate vs. potential investment returns

-• Tax Deductions: Consider the value of mortgage interest deduction, which is explained in detail by the IRS.
+• Tax Deductions: Consider the value of the mortgage interest deduction, explained in detail by the IRS

 • Prepayment Penalties: Check your loan terms for early payoff fees